ensdomains/ens-contracts/contracts/wrapper/README.md

 If you transfer your subdomain to the NameWrapper using `registry.setSubnodeOwner()`, `registry.setSubnodeRecord` or `registry.setOwner()`, the NameWrapper will NOT recognise this as a wrap.
 There will be no `NameWrapped` event emitted, and there won't be an ERC1155 minted for that specific name.
 For this reason, if you want to check whether or not a name has been wrapped, you must check if the owner in the registry is the NameWrapper AND the owner in the NameWrapper is non-zero.

-Since the NameWrapper does have `onERC721Received` support, the NameWrapper WILL recognise a transfer of the .eth registrar ERC721 token to the NameWrapper as a wrap.
+Since the NameWrapper does have `onERC721Received` support, the NameWrapper WILL recognise a transfer of the .arb registrar ERC721 token to the NameWrapper as a wrap.

 ## Register wrapped names

-Names can be registered as normal using the current .eth registrar controller.
-However, the new .eth registrar controller will be a controller on the NameWrapper, and have NameWrapper will be a controller on the .eth base registrar.
-The NameWrapper exposes a `registerAndWrapETH2LD()` function that can be called by the new .eth registrar to directly register wrapped names.
+Names can be registered as normal using the current .arb registrar controller.
+However, the new .arb registrar controller will be a controller on the NameWrapper, and have NameWrapper will be a controller on the .arb base registrar.
+The NameWrapper exposes a `registerAndWrapETH2LD()` function that can be called by the new .arb registrar to directly register wrapped names.
 This new function removes the need to first transfer the owner to the contract itself before transferring it to the final owner, which saves gas.

-Both .eth registrar controllers will be active during a deprecation period, giving time for front-end clients to switch their code to point at the new and improved .eth registrar controller.
+Both .arb registrar controllers will be active during a deprecation period, giving time for front-end clients to switch their code to point at the new and improved .arb registrar controller.

 ## Ownership of the NameWrapper